 There is a million recipes for optimizing sites for better rankings.
-I'm pretty sure link building is a core component in every single one of them.
+I'm pretty sure most SEOs would agree that link-building is a core component in every single one of them.
 Why so?
-A link profile continues to be one of the strongest indicators of site's quality for search engines.
+High-quality backlinks continue to be one of the strongest ranking factors for search engines.

-Ultimately, though, the most important factor for link building is how much SEO value a link will bring to your site.
-That's why I offer you a short classification of backlinks where we will examine links by their SEO weight.
+Ultimately, though, the most important factor for link-building is how much SEO value a link will bring to your site.
+That's why I offer you a short classification of backlink types where we will examine links by their SEO weight.

-Links are most advantageous for SEO when they flow a full glass of link juice to the site, with no penalty risk attached.
+These types of backlinks are the most advantageous for SEO: they flow a full glass of link juice to the site, with no penalty risk attached.

 Of course, a source of any quality can link to your awesome content and pass different amount of link juice.
 But here, we will talk about links from relevant, authoritative sources as they are of the highest SEO value.

-As a rule, such links are the hardest to get.
+As a rule, such types of backlinks are the hardest to get.
 They often occur organically when people link to you because your content, products, or services are relevant to them.
 Just imagine this situation.
-By linking to you, someone offers their own visitors an opportunity to leave the site and check out yours!
-It's a perfect illustration of why link building is both hard and rewarding.
+By linking to you, someone offers their own visitors an opportunity to leave the linking site and check out yours!
+It's a perfect illustration of why link-building is both hard and rewarding.

-To get such links, you do not need to make any specific moves besides creating content, but you have to create link-worthy content.
+To get such backlinks, you do not need to make any specific moves besides creating content, but you have to create link-worthy content.
 I know you are tired of this advice, but we all know, it's a superb recipe for success.
-For example, according to this study by Stone Temple, links are a very important ranking factor, but even they can't cause low relevance content to rank.
+For example, this study by Stone Temple shows how much weight backlinks have in SEO, being a very important ranking factor.
+But even they can't cause low-relevance content to rank.

 Unfortunately, not all content types get wide public appreciation.
-To get a good number of links, try to include these two types of content into your strategy and give them a push by creating awareness about them:
+To get a good number of real backlinks beneficial to SEO, try to include these two types of content into your strategy and give them a push by creating awareness about them:

 No, guest blogging is not dead.
 Yes, Google frowns upon distributing guest content at scale with the main intent to build more links back to your site.
 At the same time,